- NAME: Melvin Purvis

 - Full Name: Melvin Horace Purvis Jr.

 Melvin Purvis was the FBI agent responsible for bringing several notorious criminals to justice, among them were outlaws John Dillinger and Pretty Boy Floyd.

 Answer questions and see how you rank against other players.Play Now

-Melvin Purvis was born on October 24, 1903 in Timmonsville, South Carolina, and joined the FBI in 1927.
+Born on October 24, 1903, in Timmonsville, South Carolina, Melvin Purvis joined the FBI in 1927.
 He excelled as a field agent, and quickly rose through the ranks.
 The success of his FBI career was marked by his painstaking diligence in tracking down the most notorious gangsters of society.
 Purvis resigned from the FBI in 1935, and returned to practicing law.
 On February 29, 1960, he committed suicide in Florence, South Carolina.